SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 | max | 44.37 | 0.88 | 9878.76 | 1187.00 | 109.00 | 5.00 | 102.34 |

 <br>
-We note that the *max* values are much higher than the *median* value in the columns *distance_from_store*, *total_sales*, and *total_items*.
+Here, the *max* values are much higher than the *median* value in the columns *distance_from_store*, *total_sales*, and *total_items*.

-For example, the median *distance_to_store* is 1.645 miles, but the maximum is over 44 miles!
+For example, the median *distance_to_store* is 1.645 miles, but the maximum is over 44 miles! and that number is well over twice the 75th percentile (a common treshold to determine outliers).

-We'll remove these to facilitate linear generalizabilty using the "boxplot approach", removing rows where the values within those columns are outside of the interquartile range multiplied by 2.
+I'll remove these outliers using the "boxplot approach", removing rows where the values within those columns are outside of the interquartile range multiplied by 2.

 <br>
 ```python